Electric Lever Harps

 what about Harp Sound?

+sound of your harp.
 The quality of the sound we hear depends

 on how efficiently the energy from the strings is radiated from

 the surfaces of the soundbox.
-A solid body harp can be engineered to present the
+A solid body harp can be engineered

-pickups against all the strings, all vibrations are converted
+With pickups against all the strings, all vibrations are converted

 instantly into sound, nothing is lost.
 There is very little inertia

 The result is a delightful harp sound using a greatly scaled

 back system.
 Think in terms of lighter gauge strings, easier